 What to do if you can’t pay or defer your student loans

-Income-driven repayment plans are offered by the federal government and can potentially lower your student loan payments based on your monthly income.
-There are four plans offered:
+If you have federal student loans, forbearance may be the next-best option.
+However, applying for income-driven repayment can also be worthwhile if you’re looking for a long-term solution.
+Income-driven repayment plans are offered by the federal government and can potentially lower your student loan payments based on your income and family size.

-To determine which repayment plan or method is best for you, it’s best to speak with a financial adviser or loan servicer.
-You can also calculate how long it will take to pay off your student loans and figure out how to budget with a student loans calculator.
+If you can’t make your monthly student loan payments, finding the right repayment plan should be a priority to avoid defaulting on your loans.
+To determine what option is best for your situation, speak with a financial advisor or your loan servicer.
+You can also calculate how long it will take to pay off your student loans and figure out how to budget for your payments with a student loan calculator.